-Once again, the Board is satisfied that the AIA financial performance remains in good shape, thus providing it with the confidence to target and achieve optimum results.
+Due to an upward trend, AIA has been able to make capital investments in Sydney Campuses for the benefit of our students and of the whole community.
+The Board is satisfied that the AIA financial performance remains in good shape, thus providing it with the confidence to target and achieve optimum results.